Trade in the Middle Ages

 The position of Lombard remained however precarious as they could easily be prosecuted by changing laws or referring to church law.
 The high risks involved in lending led to the extreme high interests rate as indicated above.
 The biggest lenders (local rulers) often couldn’t afford these interests and in particular in relation to the Jews that led to expulsion and prosecution as in that way they could wipe out their debts.

 Money exchange transactions started to take place around Europe at set times of the days.
 This happened in Bruges in the famous inn of the family Van der Beurse.
 They lend their name to the most important element of the modern capitalistic society the ‘Bourse’ (Exchange).
 The inn was right in the middle of the kantor sites of the Genoese and the Florentines.
-The leading banking families of the Late middle Ages where the Medici in Florence and the Fuggers in Augsburg.
-(It were also these banking families who profited enormously from the discoveries in the New World, much of that wealth flew straight into the pockets of these banking families, who underwrote large parts of the trading expeditions).
+The leading banking families of the Late middle Ages where the Medici in Florence (1397-1496) and the Fuggers in Augsburg (1354 – 1641).
+It were also these banking families who profited enormously from the discoveries in the New World, much of that wealth flew straight into the pockets of these banking families, who underwrote large parts of the trading expeditions.
+The Medici Bank collapsed mainly because of bad management, bad loans to secular rulers (especially the English Kings) and internal fraud.
+The final death-knell happened after the French King ended the reign of the Medici in Florence.
+At the time of its collapse it still was the largest bank in Europe.
+Fuggers took over many of the assets of the Medici Bank after its collapse but didn’t survive the massive devastation caused by the Thirty Year War.

-However, in general the financial institution to handle this rapidly growing currency-based economy effectively were limited in numbers and those who did operate within this environment found it extremely difficult to cope with these massive economic changes.
-Amazingly the Italian administration and banking innovations only spread slowly through the rest of Europe and became only more universal in the 15th and 16th centuries.
+However, in general the financial institution to handle the rapidly growing currency-based economy effectively were limited in numbers and those who did operate within this environment found it extremely difficult to cope with these massive economic changes.
+Amazingly the administration and banking innovations developed by the Medici in the 14th century only spread slowly through the rest of Europe and became only more universal in the 15th and 16th centuries.

 It was not until the Great Depression in the 1930s until the global banking system became more stable when governments started to see the need for insuring bank deposits.